The Community Forest is located in the Shadforth Reserve, accessible from Shiffner Street on the north side of the town.

 A forest management plan is being written for the forest to set out how it can be managed to give wood products and be a nice place for recreational use, and protect habitat values for wildlife.

-All the planning, organising, ground preparation and planting work is by volunteer community effort.
+All the planning, organising, ground preparation and planting work has been by volunteer community effort.

 What about fire risk?